mrisher/smtp-sts/spec.md

-SMTP STS is a mechanism enabling mail service providers to declare their ability to receive TLS-secured connections, to declare particular methods for certificate validation, and to request sending SMTP servers to report upon and/or refuse to deliver messages that cannot be delivered securely.
+SMTP STS is a mechanism enabling mail service providers to declare their ability to receive TLS-secured connections, to declare particular methods for certificate validation, and to request that sending SMTP servers report upon and/or refuse to deliver messages that cannot be delivered securely.

 {mainmatter}